 A Reichsbanknote from August 1923 with face value of 2 millionen mark.....but subsequently overprinted to raise the face value up to 2 Billionen mark (2,000,000,000,000m)!

 A very high face valued notgeld issue from Duesseldorf, issued in November 1923, for 100 Billionen mark (100,000,000,000,000m)!!!

-A 'wertbestaendige' notgeld issue of November 1923, with face value in Goldmark (where the mark had, nominally, been linked back to gold..............to try and manage the hyper-inflation of the period.
+Above is a 'wertbestaendige' notgeld issue from Berlin of November 1923, with face value of 1.05 Goldmark /.25 dollar US (where the mark had, nominally at least, been linked back to gold..............to try and manage and stabilize the hyper-inflation of the period.